Stigant/Stigant.Github.io/index.md

 `2018`
 [Stigant, Liam, et al - Spatially adaptive linear precoding for systems beyond G.Fast](https://ieeexplore.ieee.org/document/8648147)
 - *2018 IEEE Global Communications Conference (GLOBECOM).
-IEEE, 2018(
+IEEE, 2018*
+* Introduces a novel method for dealing with cable crosstalk on copper wires
+* Compares the performance to existing methods

 `2017`
 [Darwin, Oscar, et al - Non-optimality of the Greedy Algorithm for subspace orderings in the method of alternating projections](https://arxiv.org/abs/1706.06144)